gjsify/ts-for-gir/packages/cli/README.md

 ## npmScope

 The `--npmScope` CLI option can be used to specify a custom NPM package scope name for the generated packages.
-By default, the scope name is `@gir`.
+By default, the scope name is `@girs`.

 Here's an example command to generate NPM packages with a custom scope name: